Lemoncode/master-frontend-lemoncode/05-testing/01-react/02-components/01-hello/README.md

   person: string;
 }

-export const SayHello: React.FunctionComponent<Props> = (props) => {
+export const SayHello: React.FC<Props> = (props) => {
   const { person } = props;
   return <h1>Hello {person}</h1>;
 };

 ```

-- Let's add our first test, we want to instantiate _SayHello_ and check that we are getting an h1 that contains the name of the person that we are passing.
+Let's add our first test, we want to instantiate _SayHello_ and check that we are getting an h1 that contains the name of the person that we are passing.

 ### ./src/say-hello.spec.tsx